H-155. The History of Artists’ Books since 1950 - Advance Reading List

 Drucker, Johanna.
 Figuring the Word: Essays on Books, Writing, and Visual Poetics.
 New York: Granary Books, 1998.
 Read “The Myth of the Democratic Multiple” (pp. 175–183) and “Offset: The Work of Mechanical Art in the Age of Electronic (Re)production” (pp. 184–193).

 Lauf, Cornelia and Clive Phillpot.
 Artist/Author: Contemporary Artists’ Books.
 New York: Distributed Art Publishers, 1998.
-Read “Cracked Spines and Slipped Disks” by Cornelia Lauf (pp. 67–79) and “The Artist’s Book and Postmodernism” by Brian Wallis (pp. 93–101).
+Read “Cracked Spines and Slipped Disks” by Cornelia Lauf (pp. 67–79) and “Interview with Martha Wilson” by Thomas Padon (pp. 109-124).

 Lippard, Lucy.
 Six Years: The Dematerialization of the Art Object.
 New York: Praeger Publishers, 1973.
 Read the Preface and Postface; browse the remainder.